balder-dev/balder/doc/source/getting_started/balder_components.rst

 How setups work?
 ================

-So far we have defined the so-called scenario level (**what we need**).
-But of course we also have to define the actual real environment that we have.
+So far we have finished the scenario level (**what we need**).
+But of course we also have to define the actual real implementation for what we want to test.
 For this we use the :class:`Setup` classes.

 As mentioned earlier, **Setups always describe what you have**!
 Similar to :ref:`Scenarios` you define all your devices and add features to it.
-But here you can define everything you have or you want to use in the testenvironment.
-Balder will automatically determine (based on the feature set and the connections between the devices) in which constellation a scenario will fit to a setup.
+But here you can define everything you have or you want to use in the test environment.
+Balder will automatically determine (based on the feature set and the connections between the devices) in which constellation a scenario fits to a setup.

 Implement features
 ------------------

 Often scenario-features don't provide the whole implementation.
-In most cases, these features are abstract and a user specific implementation has to be provided on setup level (means, in a child feature that is instantiated inside a setup devices).
-For this, you can add a new module `features_setup.py` into the `setups` directory, that provides the specific setup level features:
+In most cases, these features are abstract and a user specific implementation has to be provided on setup level (means, the setup device needs to hold the feature implementations of the scenario devices).

+This implementation normally holds your specific code.
+We want to add them into a new module ``lib/scenario_features.py``, that provides the specific setup level features:

 .. code-block:: none

+    |- src/
+        |- lib/
+            |- scenario_features.py
-    |- tests/
+            |- setup_features.py
         |- scenarios/
             |- ...
         |- setups/
-            |- features_setup.py
             |- setup_my.py
             |- ...

 .. note::
-    Balder is not interested in where you implement the feature objects.
-Feel free to use your own structure, but be careful, where you save your files you want to reuse.
-Without a clear structure this can be a little bit confusing.
+    Balder doesn't care where you implement the feature objects, but it is easier to use a common understandable structure to make it easier to read your code.

 .. note::
-    If you have many features you can also use a python module.
-For this you create a directory with the name ``features_setup`` and add a ``__init__.py`` file in it.
+    Often its a good idea to use a directory as a python module for managing features.
+For this you create a directory with the name ``scenario_features`` instead of the ``scenario_features.py`` file and add a ``__init__.py`` file in it.

     .. code-block:: none

+        |- src/
+            |- lib/
+                |- scenario_features/
+                    |- __init__.py
+                    |- ...
+                |- setup_features/
+                    |- __init__.py
+                    |- my_example_feature.py
-        |- tests/
+                    |- ...
             |- scenarios/
                 |- ...
             |- setups/
-                |- features_setup/
-                    |- __init__.py
-                    |- my_example_feature.py
-                    |- ..
                 |- setup_my.py
                 |- ...

-    Here you can implement many files in it, which allows you to separate the features a little bit.
+    Here you can implement many files, which allows you to organize your features in a clear way.

 How does Balder know, which feature you are implementing?
 ---------------------------------------------------------